adoyle-h/.github/doc/dco.md

 The project uses a mechanism known as a Developer Certificate of Origin (DCO) to manage process.

 A DCO is a lightweight way for a developer to certify that they wrote or otherwise have the right to submit code or documentation to a project.
-The way a developer does this is by adding a Signed-off-by line to a commit.
-When they do this they are agreeing to the DCO.

-The full text of the DCO can be found at https://developercertificate.org .
+The full text of the DCO can be found at <https://developercertificate.org> .
 It reads:

 ```
 Developer Certificate of Origin
 Version 1.1

 Copyright (C) 2004, 2006 The Linux Foundation and its contributors.
-1 Letterman Drive
-Suite D4700
-San Francisco, CA, 94129

 Everyone is permitted to copy and distribute verbatim copies of this
 license document, but changing it is not allowed.